 There are a number of metrics that can be associated with a building’s performance.
 Energy efficiency, operational & maintenance costs, environmental impact, and equipment diagnostics are just some of the metrics used in the industry.
 But there’s one metric growing in popularity you should also be considering: occupant comfort.
 What is occupant comfort and why is measuring it necessary?
-In Part 1 of this two part series we will explore its importance and the factors that play into this metric.
+In Part 1 of this three-part series we will explore its importance and the factors that play into this metric.
 In Part 2, we will discuss how building automation systems can measure and increase occupant comfort.

 Why should facilities managers and building owners care about the comfort of occupants when other building metrics seem to be more important for the bottom line?
 Employers need to care because comfort levels have a direct impact on productivity, employee retention, and wellness - all factors that affect the bottom line when the costs of absenteeism, health insurance and employee attraction & retention are factored in.

 Building occupants who face multiple distractions by poor use of space, unnecessary noise, or uncomfortable conditions like poor lighting, temperature or air quality become less productive over time and tend to dread coming to work.
 But an environment that promotes employee well-being can have a significant positive impact.